-You’re probably wondering what sets a dedicated software development team apart from other employment types.
+You’re probably wondering what sets a dedicated software development team apart from other types of IT outsourcing.
 This kind of partnership is aimed at a long-term project-based collaboration of a client company and a group of professionals from an outsourcing software development company.

 “Dedicated” implies that the development team is hand-picked and assembled by the provider from its talent pool to work specifically on the project.
 Importantly, every team is assigned to one project at a time to deliver the best results within a given period.

 In a way, it’s like renting the workforce.
 During the contract, the remote developers and other hired specialists can be considered as part of the client company.
 This guarantees that the development team will be completely focused and won’t wriggle out or get reassigned to some other tasks until the agreed work is completed.